Reading Time: 7 minutes

-The scent of cloves enshrouds Indonesia.
+The scent of cloves, like those that emanate from in and around the kretek museum of Kudus, enshrouds Indonesia.
 This aroma – at once spicy and sweet, warm and wooden – pervades all things; it snakes throughout the mountain ranges of Java and West Papua, uncoils over the forests of Sumatra and comes to rest upon the shores of Maluku, where the buds first bloomed.

-And so, too, does pilgrimage lay in the heart of Indonesia.
+And so, too, does pilgrimage lie at the heart of Indonesia.
 There are those who heed the call and make the Hajj in Mecca, Islam’s holy city.
 And there are others who traipse to the country’s four corners to pay their respects at sacred sites near and far.

 Whilst a divine purpose resides in many a pilgrim’s soul, other notions reveal themselves regardless of one’s religious or irreligious nature.
 Devotees have spoken of following a shining light that guides them in the darkness, of rocks that steady them in a storm.
 And for others, a pilgrimage offers the chance to learn more about the subliminal sensations that hum throughout the world.